The gist of it:

 In addition, web application behavior is constantly fingerprinted and monitored, enabling the identification of custom-404 handlers, server health, etc. with the scanner adjusting its strategy on-the-fly, to ensure accuracy and stability throughout the scan.

-Mobile ready — in more ways that one
+Mobile ready — in more ways than one

 Arachni can be configured to replicate multiple different client platforms including phones and tablets.
 This is achieved using both user-agent identification, and the viewport size and orientation.
 This provides a real browser experience for the unparralleled coverage and testing of mobile sites.